WiseGuru/Community-Digital-Garden-Docs/docs/deployment-guides/deploy-to-cloudflare.md

 5. Set the *Build output directory* to `dist`
  ![](../../assets/images/4550e035a1c4c2fd707b6b2a5dd45974.png)

 Then click Finish (or something, I completely forgot to screencap this part), and it will do the first build for your site!
 If you're going to run into problems, you're likely to run into them here.
-Check out the [troubleshooting-digital-gardens](../bugs-and-fixes/troubleshooting-digital-gardens.md) guide at the very end for help.
+Check out the [troubleshooting-digital-gardens](../bugs-and-fixes/troubleshooting-digital-gardens.md) [Troubleshooting Digital Garden] guide at the very end for help.

 {: .tip}
 > You may need to re-apply the features or appearance customizations you set earlier by clicking "Apply Settings" in the plugin.